rashidasohail/datascraping/README.md

 # datascraping
-Scrape product data from Daraz.pk using Selenium Columns extracted includes Name, Current Price,Discount,Old Price,Shipping Status and No.of Reviews which can be used for various purposes, especially in the realm of e-commerce and market analysis:
+Scrape products data from Daraz.pk using Selenium Columns extracted includes Name, Current Price,Discount,Old Price,Shipping Status and No.of Reviews which can be used for various purposes, especially in the realm of e-commerce and market analysis: